 The average monthly cost for a $1 million term life insurance policy is around $53.
-This level of coverage can offer substantial financial security for your loved ones, covering not just funeral expenses but also mortgage payments, educational costs and day-to-day living expenses for years to come.
+This level of coverage can offer substantial financial security for your loved ones, covering funeral expenses, mortgage payments, educational costs and day-to-day living expenses for years to come.
 It's a way to ensure that your family maintains their standard of living and achieves long-term financial goals, even in your absence.

 The average monthly cost of a $1 million term life insurance policy is $53.
 The $1 million payout can cover funeral expenses, pay off debts and help maintain your beneficiary’s lifestyle.
 This lump sum is generally tax-free.